NicSterian/a1-service-expert/admin-context.md

      - For each service:
        - If TIERED: tier selector based on engine size or manual selection
        - If FIXED: show fixed price
-       - Allow price override checkbox â†’ manual price input
+       - Allow price override checkbox → manual price input

    - **Scheduling Section:**